-Globe Town Project Inc believes that art and creative activity gives everyone the opportunity to express themselves in their truest sense.
-We want being creative to be open to everybody and through their involvement develop the role of the arts to support positive change within our local community.
+Globe Town Project Inc believes that art and creative activity offers everyone the opportunity to express themselves in their truest sense.
+We want ‘being creative’ to be accessible to everybody and, through their involvement, develop the role of the arts to support positive change within our local community.

 Globe Town Project Inc is closely affiliated to Green Shoes Arts CIC based in East London, UK.

 Globe Town Project Inc is a charity registered with the Australian Charities & Not-for-profits Commission.

 Miles is a director, producer, artist and mentor with many years’ experience of working across a number of disciplines, in a variety of traditional and non-traditional settings and with many artists and non-professionals to produce creative work that inspires, challenges and entertains.

 Miles holds a BA in English and Drama and an MA in Applied Theatre from Goldsmiths, University of London, and has trained with National Theatre (UK) and NIDA (Aus).

 As well as being Artistic Director at Globe Town Project, Miles is also Associate Director and co-founder of Green Shoes Arts CIC, a community arts organisation based in East London UK.